MingweiSamuel/Zyra/README.md

 than the minimal standalone jar.
 * `zyra-VERSION.jar` - Has only Zyra.
 You will need to manually include the (many) dependencies.

-`zyra-VERSION-javadoc.jar` contains the JavaDocs and `zyra-VERSION-sources.jar` contains the sources.
+`zyra-VERSION-javadoc.jar` contains the Javadocs and `zyra-VERSION-sources.jar` contains the sources.

 ### Build Tools
 [![Maven Central](https://img.shields.io/maven-central/v/com.mingweisamuel.zyra/zyra.svg?label=maven+central)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.mingweisamuel.zyra%22%20AND%20a%3A%22zyra%22)